avaframe/AvaFrame/docs/moduleAna4Prob.rst

 probAna can be used to derive simple probability maps for the point-wise probability that an avalanche will exceed a threshold of a result parameter for a given set of avalanche simulations.
 For example, a map of the probability that an avalanche will exceed a peak pressure of 1kPa can be created.
-This point-wise probability is expressed by the relative frequency of avalanche pressure exceeding 1kPa for a set of deterministic avalanche simulations derived from a range of input parameters (see :cite:`HyBeBu2019`).

 In order to generate this map, a set of multiple avalanche simulations is required.
 This can be generated with com1DFA using parameter variation, different release-, entrainment- or resistance scenarios.